 What’s your favorite part of Melbourne?
 Let us know in the comment section below or continue the discussion in our Facebook group!

-To learn more about New Zealand and Australia, please listen to our other episodes from this region:
+To learn more about cities within Australia, please listen to our other episodes:

 - Swimming the Great Barrier Reef in Cairns, Australia with Tyson Franklin